Outdoor Leadership NQ Level 6

-You should have at least 3 Standard Grades at credit level or 3 National 5s or an equivalent combination of both or have completed our Outdoor Adventure (NC Sport & Fitness SCQF level 5) or similar course.
+You should have at least 3 National 5s or have completed our Outdoor Adventure (NC Sport & Fitness SCQF level 5) or equivalent.

 - Candidates should demonstrate competence in the relevant outdoor disciplines equal to those gained in the NC Outdoor Adventure SCQF level 5 – if not then candidates should consider this course first

 - Students will be required to complete an 8 week work placement.
 Students must be 18 years of age by the 1st April in their year of study in order to take up an industry work placement which is a core part of the course.

 - Mature students will be considered on merit.
 All candidates will attend an interview.

 Please note that you are required to have a satisfactory Protecting Vulnerable Groups (PVG) check to enable participation in work placement.
 This will be provided as a mandatory part of your course.
 Further information can be found here at mygov.scot

 Areas for study include: